AllenNeuralDynamics/openscope-experimental-launcher/docs/source/post_acquisition.rst

 Available Post-Acquisition Modules
 ----------------------------------

+- **session_archiver**: Copies session artifacts to a network location with checksum verification, moves originals to a backup folder, and records transfer status in a manifest for safe retries.
 - **session_creator**: Creates standardized ``session.json`` files from experiment data using the AIND data schema.
 - **stimulus_table_predictive_processing**: Converts Predictive Processing stimulus tables to a standardized format for downstream analysis.
 - **session_enhancer_bonsai**: Adds Bonsai-specific metadata and enrichment to session files.